Activist behind US affirmative action cases sues major law firms

 Conservative activist steers U.S. Supreme Court college race cases

-(Reporting by Nate Raymond in Boston; Editing by Will Dunham and Alexia Garamfalvi)
+(Reporting by Nate Raymond in Boston; Editing by Will Dunham, Alexia Garamfalvi and Alistair Bell)

 ((Nate.Raymond@thomsonreuters.com and Twitter @nateraymond; 347-243-6917))